-How to Deal With Wedding Crashers
+How to Deal With Uninvited Guests

 Plan Ahead: Decide if any children will be allowed to come to the wedding and then spread the word to your guests with your save-the-date cards or wedding website.
 All you need is one line: "The reception will be an adults-only affair."
-Be sure to address save-the-dates only to the people you know for sure will be invited to the event.
+Address save-the-dates only to the people you know for sure will be invited to the event.
 Sometimes a save-the-date is addressed to the family, but then the invite only has the names of the parents.
 By that time, however, expectations have been set and plans have been made.
 And while you know that the invitation's outer envelope specifies exactly who's invited, most people are simply not aware of the proper etiquette here and will use the save-the-date addressees as the list of people who are invited to the main event.

 How to Deal: If children show up at the wedding, do your best to accommodate them without disrupting the event.
 Before the ceremony, have your wedding coordinator or a diplomatic friend say something to the parents like, "Could you please move to the back of the church if your child begins to fuss?"
 That will get a much better response than if someone asked them to leave the venue altogether.
 Then bust out extra high chairs at the reception.
 Whatever you do, don't make a scene.
-Not only will you seem like an ungracious bride, it's also a needless stress that you don't want to put upon yourself and your other guests.
+Not only will you seem like ungracious newlyweds, it's also a needless stress you don't want to put upon yourself or your other guests.
 And if someone asks why so-and-so's kid is there, you can explain that despite your no-children request, she wasn't able to get a sitter in time and brought her child to the wedding without your consent.

 Plan Ahead: Put everything in writing.
 Don't assume vendors automatically know what they're entitled to, even if you know they've done tons of weddings.
-You need to make it clear that you'll provide a hot meal for dinner and nonalcoholic beverages during the night.
-If you're concerned about particular vendors, add to your contract that they're not allowed to consume alcohol at any point.
+You need to make it clear you'll provide a hot meal for dinner and nonalcoholic beverages during the night.
+If you're concerned about particular vendors, add to their contract that they're not allowed to consume alcohol at any point.

 How to Deal: Before your photographer reaches for a second glass of wine, your planner or a bridesmaid should whisper that the cocktail hour is for the guests.
 Your planner will have no problem doing this.
 As for your bridesmaid, just appoint the one who's the most outspoken.
-Another option is to split the duties -- have one of your bridesmaids keep an eye on the band and another on the photographer.
+Another option is to split the duties—have one of your bridesmaids keep an eye on the band and another on the photographer.
 This might even be an instance where a pushy mother-in-law is just what you need to help out.
-You just wouldn't have the time to watch and confront the vendor and still enjoy the wedding.
+You just won't have the time to watch and confront the vendor and still enjoy the wedding.